Nth Degree at Cons

 Nth Degree #25, October-December 2014

-I'm happy to announce that Issue #24 is now available!
-With great new stories by Leonard Schlenz, James R. Stratton, Laura Davy, and Wade Newhouse.
+I'm happy to announce that Issue #25 is now available!
+With great new stories by Dean P. Turnbloom, Bryan Carrigan, B.L.W.
+Myers, and Stephen L. Antczak.
 Plus, poetry, comics, reviews and convention coverage.
-We're also excited to welcome aboard two new artists this issue—Lynn Shipp and Taylor N. Bielecki.
-And here are links to Issue #23, Issue #22, Issue #7, Issue #6, Issue #5, Issue #4, Issue #3, Issue #2 and Issue #1, in case you missed them.
+Also, this time around we profile The Fan Gallery and talk with Dave O'Hare about the Garden State Comic Fest.
+And here are links to Issue #24, Issue #23, Issue #22, Issue #7, Issue #6, Issue #5, Issue #4, Issue #3, Issue #2 and Issue #1, in case you missed them.
 Enjoy!

 We're also hard at work on a complete redesign of the website.
 That should be finished soon as well.
 Watch this space for news about upcoming issues and online exclusives!